WaseemHawaldarGOS/GCPCodeSamples/PubSubToSpannerDBStreamingData/readMe.md

 Prerequisites to execute this code in local:
+1. Install gcloud sdk
 1. Add ubuntu distribution in windows OS to run docker commands and do shell scripting
-1. spanner emulator running in local using docker image
+2. spanner emulator running in local using docker image
-2. pubsub emulator(pubsub fake server) running in local using gcloud beta
+3. pubsub emulator(pubsub fake server) running in local using gcloud beta
-3. python client setup in local to publish messages to pubsub emulator
+4. python client setup in local to publish messages to pubsub emulator
-4. have gcloud account
+5. have gcloud account

 Steps to create employee table: step1 : Install intellij enterprise edition (could be 1 month trial)